ALLRiPPED/RPI-LightGun-Tool/README.md

 - What is new config called?
 Where is it?

       The new config is located at /opt/retropie/configs/systemname-gun .
-It is a config with just mouse setup .
+      It is a config with just gun setup .

 - Whats this edit in es_systems.cfg?